pascallaliberte/pascallaliberte.me/jtbd/purchase-interview/index.md

 - It was a **sizable price**, like $100 or more, roughly.
 {: .get-started-checklist }

 Does your purchase match every point in the checklist?
 Can I call you to ask you about the purchase?
-It'll be a **one-hour call**.
+It'll be a **one-hour call**, and you'll get a $50 Amazon gift card after the interview.

 ---